-officer or elected or appointed official of the City of San Marcos, your organization, or any designated public agency.
-Name of Organization: City of San Marcos, Texas Does your organization maintain a written code or standards of conduct that governs the performance of its officers, employees or agents engaged in the award and administration of contracts supported by Federal funds?
-No If "No" is checked, please explain how you will comply with this requirement: Yes X Questions 2 and 3: Board members (the City Council) are not employed by the City.
-This program is administered inhouse by City employees.
-City Council members and City employees who administer this program, and their relatives, are not beneficiaries of this program.
-Other City employees may apply if they meet the income criteria.
-No conflicts of interest will be created.
-2. Are any of your Board Members or employees that are responsible for carrying out this project or members of their immediate families or their business associates also: a.
+NOTE: For the purpose of this form, a "covered person" includes any person who is an employee, agent, consultant, officer or elected or appointed official of the City of San Marcos, your organization, or any designated public agency.

+Does your organization maintain a written code or standards of conduct that governs the performance of its officers, employees or agents engaged in the award and administration of contracts supported by Federal funds?
+Yes x No If "No" is checked, please explain how you will comply with this requirement: • e any of your Board Members or employees that are responsible for carrying out this project or members of their mediate families or their business associates also: a.
 Employed by the City of San Marcos?
-Yes No b.
+Yes No x b.
 Members of or closely related to members of the San Marcos City Council?
-Yes No Members of or closely related to an employee of the City of San Marcos?
-Yes No d.
+Yes Nox c.
+Members of or closely related to an employee of the City of San Marcos?
+Yes Nox d.
 Current beneficiaries or related to beneficiaries of the project for which funds are requested?
-Yes No e.
+Yes Nox e.
 Paid providers of goods or services to the program or having other financial interest in the program or related to such individuals?
-Yes No For each relationship described above, please answer the following questions: (attach additional page if necessary) a.
-Name of employee or official: b.
+Yes Nox For each relationship described above, please answer the following questions: (attach additional page if necessary) a.
+Name of employee or official: N/A b.
 Is this person receiving or likely to receive taxable income from your organization?
-Yes No c.
+Yes Nox c.
 Is your organization receiving or likely to receive taxable income from or at the direction of the employee or official AND the taxable income is not from the City of San Marcos?
-Yes No d.
+Yes No x d.
 Is your organization affiliated with a corporation or other business entity in which the employee or official serves as an officer or director, or holds an ownership interest of 10% or more?
-Yes No 4.
-Describe any other affiliation or business relationship that might cause a conflict of interest with respect to CDBG funds and activities.
-None Will any of your organization's employees, officers, board members, or members of their immediate family or business partners have a financial interest in any contract, subcontract, or agreement regarding CDBG funded activities?
-Yes No X .
-If yes, please attach an explanation.
+Yes Nox scribe any other affiliation or business relationship that might cause a conflict of interest with respect to CDBG ds and activities.